nicholas-rf/Game-Review-Sentiment-Analysis/README.md

 Vectorization techniques were each implemented separately with additional functions to automate the generation of word2vec models for a specifiable range of vocab sizes and dimensions.

 #### Modelling
-Modelling was done using sci-kit learn.
+Predictive modelling was done using sci-kit learn and BERT modelling was done using HuggingFace tranformers